Skip to main content

 When

-We started building Stage One (nine shared homes for single teachers) at the end of May and the first teachers moved in at the beginning of September – though it will be a couple more weeks before they are fully completed.
+We started building Stage One (nine shared homes for single teachers) at the end of May, and the first teachers moved in at the beginning of September – though it was another four months before their homes were finally completed.

-We began Stage Two (two family homes for the head teacher & deputy head) in mid-July and hope to complete them before the rainy season begins at the end of November.
+We began Stage Two (two family homes for the head teacher & deputy head) in late-July and completed them in mid February.
+These took much longer because progress is always slower in the rainy season.
+We commenced Stage Three in early January and hope to complete everything by the end of May.

 How much & how